Serjuuu/UniversityProjects/README.md

-# PersonalProjects
+# MyProjects
-For my personal projects.
+For my projects.